Yogesh-VasanthaKumar/Yogesh-Vasanthakumar/README.md

-<h1 align="center"> Hi there 👋, I'm Yogesh<h1>
+<h1 align="center"> Hi there 👋, I'm Yogesh <h1>
-  <h2 align='justify'>  I'm a Server Administrator with extensive experience in the field, currently working at TCS.
-With a keen interest in software development, My technical expertise includes server management, database administration, and troubleshooting complex technical issues.
-I have a proven track record of delivering high-quality solutions that meet or exceed client expectations.
-Recently, I have been exploring my passion for backend development, using my skills in Java Springboot to build robust and scalable applications.
-I am constantly learning and experimenting with new technologies to stay ahead of the curve.<h2>
+  <h2 align='justify'>As a System Architect at TCS with a strong background in Model-Based Systems Engineering (MBSE), I am passionate about solving complex challenges in the ever-evolving world of technology.
+With year of experience in the automotive industry, I have honed my skills in systems architecture, design, and integration.

+Beyond my role as a System Architect, I'm also a dedicated enthusiast of frontend development, exploring the creative aspects of user interface design and the art of coding.
+This dual passion empowers me to approach challenges from both a technical and user-centric perspective.

+I believe in the power of continuous learning and staying at the forefront of emerging technologies.
+Let's connect to explore opportunities for collaboration, share insights, or simply discuss the exciting developments in the tech and engineering fields.<h2>